Mr-xRed/silverbullet-libraries/README.md

   This is a collection of awesome SilverBullet libraries, currently containing:

 # Available libraries
-* Git: Basic integration with Git
-* Ghost: Integration with the [Ghost CMS](https://ghost.org/)
-* Assistant: a very basic integration with LLMs
+* **DayProgressBar** - Displays a Progress Bar with time left in Day
+* **EmbedGoogleMapsWidget** - it embeds Google Maps into a page as Widget
+* **HeaderLevelToggle** - Toggles header level using Shortcut keys
+* **SelectionToCodeblockToggle** - Transforms Selection into a CodeBlock
+* **TopPageBanner** - Displays an embedded image on the top of the page
+* **SearchBar_ModernStyle** - Restyling of the “Find in Page” - Search Bar

 # How to use
-1. Navigate to the library you would like to import, e.g. `https://github.com/silverbulletmd/silverbullet-libraries/blob/main/Git.md`
+1. Navigate to the library you would like to import, e.g. `https://github.com/Mr-xRed/silverbullet-libraries/blob/main/SearchBar_ModernStyle.md`
 2. Copy the URL
 3. Run the `Import: URL` command in SilverBullet and paste the URL to the library, select to import from a `Github: Repo file`.
 4. Run the `System: Reload` command